dshawul/Scorpio/INSTALL.md

       $ ./install.sh --trt 72

-This will install Scorpio with TensorRT 7.2 and use the cuda-11 and cudnn-8 on your system.
+This will install Scorpio with TensorRT 7.2.

 ## NNUE installation

-If you want to install Scorpio purely as a NNUE engine i.e. not using any NN do this instead
+If you want to install Scorpio purely as a NNUE engine running on CPU i.e. not using any NN do this instead

       $ ./install.sh --cpu --no-scnets --no-lcnets --no-egbb

-Here I am forcing installation for CPU even if you have GPU, not downloading any Scorpio or LC0 nets and also no egbb files if you already have them.
+Here I am forcing installation for CPU even if you may have GPU, not downloading any Scorpio or LC0 nets and also no egbb files if you already have them.
 If you execute the exact commands above, it should give you a pure Scorpio NNUE installion with no need to edit scorpio.ini, except to set the number of threads.
 By default the installation uses all your cores, if you want it to use just 1 core set